rlawrenc/cosc_304/labs/lab7/APEX/assign/READMEUnit3.md

-### HOL 3-2 Creating a Database Application from a Spreadsheet: In this hands-on lab, you will use a spreadsheet to create a database Web application, Budget App.
+### HOL 3-2 Creating a Database Application loading data using SQL DDL and DML scripts (not a spreadsheet, because it's blocked by Oracle in the Cloud): In this hands-on lab, you will use a spreadsheet to create a database Web application, Budget App.
 You do not extend this application but will use it in a later exercise (5 points).

-In this lab, you use a spreadsheet to create a database application.
+In this lab, you use SQL DDL and DML scripts to create a database application.

-1. Navigate to App Builder and click Create.
+1. Navigate to SWL Workshop and click SQL Scripts.
-2. Select From a File.
+2. Select From a File [budget_app_tablesYK](budget_app_tablesYK.sql) and press upload button.
-3. Navigate to your working directory.
-Drag budget.csv and drop it into the Load Data dialogue.
+3. In the SQL Scripts window find just the uploaded script and run it.
 4. Enter Project_Budget for Table Name.

 	Click in the Error Table Name field.
 Notice that the error table name is automatically populated.